September’s birthstone is the sapphire | EarthSky.org

-The sapphire, birthstone for September, is a relative of July’s birthstone, ruby.
-Like ruby, it is a form of the mineral corundum, a normally drab grey mineral.
-Red corundum is called the ruby, while all other gem quality forms of corundum are called sapphires.
+The sapphire, birthstone for September, is a relative of July’s birthstone, the ruby.
+Like ruby, it is a form of the mineral corundum, a normally drab gray mineral.
+Red corundum is called ruby, while all other gem quality forms of corundum are called sapphires.

 Typically, sapphires appear as blue stones, ranging from very pale blue to deep indigo, due to the presence of small amounts of titanium and iron within the crystal structure.
 The most valued shade of blue is the medium-deep cornflower blue.
 Sapphires also occur in other natural colors and tints – colorless, gray, yellow, pale pink, orange, green, violet and brown – called fancy sapphires.
 These different colors are caused by different kinds of impurities within the crystal.
 For example, yellow sapphires get their color from ferric iron, and colorless gems have no contaminants.